anakic/querystorm-docs/New docs/The App class.md

 }
 ```

-The following services are registered in the container out of the box:
+The following services are registered with the container out of the box (by the QueryStorm runtime):
 - `IExcelAccessor`: allows access to the current Excel Application instance
-- `WorkbookAccessor`: defined for Workbook applications, allows access to the workbook that contains the application.
+- `WorkbookAccessor`: Allows access to the workbook that contains the application (defined only for Workbook applications)
-- `IDialogService`: allows showing dialog messages to the user using the QueryStorm style of dialog windows, and ensuring the Excel window owns the dialogs.
+- `IDialogService`: allows showing dialog messages to the user using the QueryStorm style of dialog windows, and ensuring the Excel window owns the dialogs
-- `CredentialsVault`: gives access to the store that holds connection credentials for the current user.
-This is primarily used by SQL scripts and the components/functions that are auto-generated for them.
+- `CredentialsVault`: gives access to the encrypted connection credentials for the current user.
+This is primarily used by SQL scripts and related classes.

 If any other services are required by your application, you should register them with the container in the constructor of the `App` class.
 Since the container instance belongs to your application and any changes you make to it will not affect anything outside of your application.